OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 content query --uri content://sg.vp.owasp_mobile.provider.College/students --where "name='Bob') OR 1=1--''"
 ```

+For dynamic testing Drozer can also be used.

 #### Remediation

 All functions in the app that process data that is coming from external and through the UI should be validated.

-- For input coming from the user interface Android Saripaar v2<sup>[1]</sup> can be used.
+- For input coming from the user interface [Android Saripaar v2](https://github.com/ragunathjawahar/android-saripaar "Android Saripaar v2") can be used.
 - For input coming from IPC or URL schemes a validation function should be created.
-For example like the following that is checking if the value is alphanumeric<sup>[2]</sup>.
+For example like the following that is checking if the [value is alphanumeric](https://stackoverflow.com/questions/11241690/regex-for-checking-if-a-string-is-strictly-alphanumeric "Input Validation").

 ```java
 public boolean isAlphaNumeric(String s){